MarinaHuber/blog/_posts/2024-06-19-all-things-localization.markdown

 #### Solution 2:
 Third party solution and their tradeoffs:

 1 .
-BartyCrouch, Open source project run in Terminal + Homebrew
+BartyCrouch, Open source project run in Terminal + Homebrew*
 ```bash
 $ brew install bartycrouch
 ```

-Pros: Using BartyCrouch and running a few commands from the command line what can even be automated, using a build script within your project this can be good to keep your Storyboards/XIBs Strings files updated over time.
+Using BartyCrouch and running a few commands can be nice start.
+Also using a build script within your project is good to keep your Storyboards/XIBs Strings files updated over time.

 * Make sure your Localizable.strings files stay updated with newly added keys in code using NSLocalizedString and show warnings for duplicate keys or empty values
-* Use the machine translation feature of Microsoft Translator Text API via translate
+* Use the machine translation feature of Microsoft Translator Text API* via translate
 * Let BartyCrouch translate it to all supported languages in a single line & without ever leaving the code.